 Below is a summary of a few guidelines and research papers that we use to help inform our treatment decisions.

 National Institute for Health and Care Excellence (NICE) guidance

-The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care and they have produced guidance for low back pain that can be seen here.
-These guidelines include the use of manipulation, education on self-management strategies and exercise, all of which are available at Prime therapy clinic.
+The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care.
+They have produced guidance for low back pain that can be seen here.
+These guidelines include the use of manipulation, education on self-management strategies and exercise, all of which are available at Prime Therapy Clinic.

 The American College of Physicians guidance